Hot hotels: sustainable stays

 Book a stay

-Although the world of sustainable hospitality has moved on since the 1980s, when The Tongsai Bay (opening image) was constructed on the then barely developed island of Koh Samui, this resort still leads the green charge in Thailand.
+Although the world of sustainable hospitality has moved on since the 1980s, when the Garrya Tongsai Bay (opening image) was constructed on the then barely developed island of Koh Samui, this resort still leads the green charge in Thailand.
 Nature has always been a focus, from building around rather than felling trees (hence the walnut trees that pop through several suites) to being one of the first resorts to ban any experience with animals in captivity.
 The resort is entirely free of chemicals and pesticides, suppliers are encouraged to use refillable packaging, and a full-time green projects manager keeps everything from food waste to on-site animal welfare in check.

 Vineyard Hotel, South Africa